TeamLighthorse/teamlighthorse.github.io/_posts/2020-09-11-api-guidelines.md

 > changes.

 The guidelines allow for different versioning patterns.
-Our team has settled on using an `api-version` parameter in either the query string or as a header in the http request.
+Our team has settled on using an `api-version` parameter in either the query string or as a header in the http request:

 ```
 https://api.contoso.com/products?api-version=1.0